 Following his conviction, the witness’s family came forward with the information that, contrary to the prosecution portrayal, the eyewitness was not an upstanding college student, but a drug addict.

-Ultimately, Green enlisted the support of Centurion Ministries, a New Jersey-based nonprofit that works to overturn wrongful convictions.
+Ultimately, Austin enlisted the support of Centurion Ministries, a New Jersey-based nonprofit that works to overturn wrongful convictions.

 In December 2001, a Baltimore City Circuit Court judge reversed Austin’s conviction and in January 2002, prosecutors decided to drop the charges.